ShiMiaoWang/EECS-1720/README.md

 # Super Madiao: A Dedicated Card Game

 ## Overview
-Super Madiao is a uniquely designed tabletop card game that blends traditional Chinese card game elements with modern design aesthetics.
+Super Madiao is a uniquely designed tabletop card game.
 Players engage in strategic gameplay involving deception and psychological warfare, aiming to be the first to discard all their cards.

 ## Project Structure
 - **Backend**: Contains the game logic, class design, and core mechanics.
 This includes modeling game entities such as cards, players, and gameplay management.